kpwydra/dc-magnetic-data-calculator/README-dev.md

 \frac{\partial M}{\partial H} = {\chi_{mol}}
 $$

-The molar magnetic susceptibility, &chi;<sub>mol</sub>, is a quantitative measure of a sample’s response to an applied magnetic field.
+The `molar magnetic susceptibility`, &chi;<sub>mol</sub>, is a quantitative measure of a sample’s response to an applied magnetic field.
 In the limit of a weak external magnetic field, &chi;<sub>mol</sub> becomes independent of *H*, leading to the relation:

 $$
 M = {\chi_{mol}} H